gvwilson/thirdbit/src/fiction/iffy/index.md

 "Now, why don't you go and see if you can get that sentry back online?
 Citizen Kwan and I need to talk."

-He grunted,
+She grunted,
-clipped the armor back on his forearm, and walked away.
+clipped the armor back on her forearm, and walked away.
 Doctor Johel sighed again.
 "Once upon a time," she started.